vicfel18/petclinic-phase1/README.md

 ###### Notes

 - Use the existing code as a pattern for the rest of your code.
+- In this phase, you do NOT use Spring or Spring Boot.
+Just plain ol' Java.
 - In this phase, don't worry about handling errors.